mohanraj1980/AZ500-Lab/Instructions/Labs/Module_1/LAB_02_Key_Vault.md

 10.  **Click** the **Start Button** in **Visual Studio**.

 1.  **The Console Application** will **Build** and then start.
-First it will add data to the application and then ask for your password.
+First it will ask for your password, then the app will add data to the database.

     - Server Password: **Pa55w.rd1234**